Koredotcom/docs/docs/xo/release-notes/11.x/platform-services.md

 This document provides information on the feature updates and enhancements introduced in the **Platform Services** of XO v11.x releases.

+## v11.4.1 August 11, 2024

+<u> Patch Release </u>

+This update includes bug fixes and minor enhancements.

+### App Settings

+#### Flexible App Naming Post-Publication

+Administrators or workspace owners can now modify the app’s name even after publishing.
+It helps keep app names current and relevant without disrupting system operations or user experiences.

+Key updates:

+* New edit icon for the App Name on the App Settings page.
+* The app's unique identifier (UUID) remains unchanged, so there will be no impact on the existing integrations and functionalities.
+* Change logs entry: "App Name is updated from _Old_Name_ to _New_Name_”.

 ## v11.4 July 27, 2024

 <u> Patch Release </u>